MionKit/Benchmarks/README.md

 ### Cold start benchmarks

 - **Cold start times:** [METRICS.md](METRICS.md)
   Cold start times are also indicative of how the [serverless version](https://github.com/MionKit/mion/tree/master/packages/serverless) could perform in this regard, as both `@MionKit/http` an `@MionKit/serverless` are just a wrapper around `@MionKit/router` which contains all the logic.
+This is a metric we want to focus as fast cold starts are essential for serverless environments.

 ### Mion settings benchmarks